 Jack & Pam are co-board members.
 In other words, they fill one board position.
 Pam holds degrees in Horticulture and an MST in Biology.
 Pam was Head naturalist Bergen County Park District, Bergen County N.J.
 She has taught kindergarten to grade 12 in international schools in Iran, Indonesia and Malaysia.
 Pam has published in Nature and Science, Plant Physiology, Phytomorphology, Photochemistry and Photobiology.
 Jack holds degrees in English, General Science, and an MS. in Environmental Science.
 He was the director of the Whitney Eastman Nature Center, Hennepin County Park Reserve District, MN and Ornithology Instructor for National Audubon Society.
 Jack has taught in International Schools in the Dominican Republic, Iran and Indonesia.
 Jack is the current President of the Arkansas Audubon Society.
 Jack and Pam live in an all solar electric home adjacent to the Buffalo National River at Erbie.
 The primary goal in construction of the house was to avoid impact on the land.

 Rachael was born in Missouri and has fond memories of her family trips to Rush.
-Rachael received a B.A. in Anthropology with an emphasis in Archaeology before attending law school.
-She has more than a decade of experience working with nonprofit organizations and receieved a Certificate in Nonprofit Management from Regis University in 2009.
+Rachael has a Masters Degree in Political Science and is currently completing her Ph.D. in P. She has more than a decade of experience working with nonprofit organizations and receieved a Certificate in Nonprofit Management from Regis University in 2009.
 She is currently pursuing a graduate degree in Political Science at the University of Arkansas in Fayetteville, AR.
 Committed to community service, Rachael worked closely with Congressman John Paul Hammerschmidt to establish C.O.R.E. of Harrison and is active in the Eureka Springs Rotary Club.
 Rachael works in the tourism industry, manages her own consulting business and resides with her husband, two daughters, and two dogs in Eureka Springs, AR.
 She and her family hike and float the Buffalo National River regularly.
 The park has played an integral part in making lifetime memories for the Moyer family.